Improving Payer Contract Negotiations: Managed Care Experts Share How

 In just one hour, we covered everything including how to handle this revenue loss with payers, the impact of the rise in telehealth, and how to use predictive analytics and scorecards to manage and predict all these shifting dynamics in reimbursement.

-If you would like to listen to the recording, here’s a link.
+If you would like to view the webinar on-demand, watch it here.

 Here’s a bit of background on the panelists, followed by their responses to the questions: